TX-10,000 (ship): Design capabilities

 Versabar developed "The Claw" at Chevron's request.
 "The Claw" is a gantry-suspended submersible grappling device designed to retrieve sunken debris without sending divers to attach rigging.
-Each gantry on VB-10,000 can support a single Claw, and each Claw is capable of lifting 2000 ST from locations as deep as 350 ft underwater.
+Each gantry on TX-10,000 can support a single Claw, and each Claw is capable of lifting 2000 ST from locations as deep as 350 ft underwater.
 The total lifting capacity of a single Claw is 3000 ST, but the claw itself weighs 1000 ST. Initial sketches for the Claw were developed in December 2010, and the Claw was first deployed in August 2011.

 History

 Bottom Feeder

 Bottom Feeder was developed after Hurricanes Katrina and Rita destroyed multiple Gulf of Mexico oil platforms in 2005; it was designed to retrieve sunken platforms as a single piece.
 According to the Minerals Management Service, platforms that cease operation must be either left in place and repurposed as an artificial reef, or removed for disposal, within one year.
 Unlike typical barge cranes, which offer a single hook, Bottom Feeder consists of two barge-mounted gantry frames, each weighing 1250 ST; four independent lift blocks are suspended from the frames, each with a capacity of 1000 ST, allowing greater control and capacity for retrieval.

 When Jon Khachaturian showed his first model in April 2006 to a prospective client, they told him that if he built it, they would use it.
 Bottom Feeder was built for $30 million by Gulf Marine Fabricators in Aransas Pass, Texas; work started in November 2006 and the vessel passed trials in June 2007.
 During its debut between June 12 and June 30 of that year, Bottom Feeder pulled four topsides from the Gulf floor which previously had been considered not retrievable.
 Bottom Feeder lifted more than 60000 ST during more than 100 subsea lift operations in its first four seasons of operation.
 Upon reviewing the operating experience and refit plans, Versabar realized that modifications to increase hook height and lifting capacity of Bottom Feeder would be better accomplished with a completely new build.